mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Federation

-Another technique for mitigating centralization in Internet protocols is federation - that is, designing protocols in such a way that new instances of the centralized function are relatively easy to create while maintaining interoperability and connectivity with other instances, so that communication between two endpoints might traverse one or more intermediate servers.
+Another technique for mitigating centralization in Internet protocols is federation - that is, designing them in such a way that new instances of the centralized function are relatively easy to create while maintaining interoperability and connectivity with other instances, so that communication between two endpoints might traverse one or more intermediate servers.

 The most prevalent (and successful) example of a federated Internet protocol is SMTP {{?RFC5321}}, as part of the e-mail suite of protocols.
-While e-mail uses DNS as the basis of naming, thereby leveraging existing mitigations in place for that protocol as described above, it still requires a way to route a message to a specific user based upon that address.
+While e-mail uses DNS as the basis of naming, it still requires a way to route a message to a specific user based upon that name.

-E-mail resolves this issue by defining a role for routing users' messages, the Message Transfer Agent (MTA), based upon information in the message.
+E-mail resolves this issue by defining a role for routing users' messages, the Message Transfer Agent (MTA).
 By allowing anyone to deploy a MTA and rules for interconnecting them, users can receive messages from other systems using SMTP.

-Users can (and often do) choose to delegate that role to someone else, or they can run it themselves.
-However, running your own mail server has become difficult, due to the likelihood of a small MTA being classified as a spam source.
-Because large MTA operaters are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, thereby effectively centralizing the protocol's operation.
+Users can (and often do) choose to delegate that role to someone else.
+Running your own mail server has become difficult, due to the likelihood of a small MTA being classified as a spam source.
+Because large MTA operaters are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, thereby indirectly centralizing the protocol's operation (see {{indirect}}).

 Another example of a federated Internet protocol is XMPP {{?RFC6120}}, supporting 'instant messaging' and similar functionality.
 Again using DNS for naming, XMPP requires federation to facilitate rendezvous of users from different systems.

 While some deployments of XMPP do support truly federated messaging (i.e., a person using service A can interoperably chat with someone using service B), many of the largest do not.
-Because federation is voluntary, some operators made a decision to attempt to capture their users into a single service, rather than provide the benefits of global interoperability.
+Because federation is voluntary, some operators made a decision to attempt to capture their users into a single service, rather than provide the benefits of global interoperability (see {{platform}}).

 The examples above show that federation can be a useful technique, but on its own is not sufficient to avoid centralization.
-If the value provided by a protocol can be captured by a single entity, they may consciously disable federation in order to attempt a 'winner take all' outcome -- a significant risk with many Internet protocols, since they often require rendezvous functions, and network effects seen on the Internet often promote such outcomes.
+If the value provided by a protocol can be captured by a single entity, they may use the protocol as a platform to obtain a 'winner take all' outcome -- a significant risk with many Internet protocols, since network effects often promote such outcomes.
 Likewise, external factors (such as spam control) might naturally 'tilt the table' towards a few operators of these protocols.

 # Considerations for Protocol Design {#considerations}

 While the following recommendations are not a complete guide, they can be a starting point for judging and mitigating centralization in protocols.

-## Minimize Centralization
+## Minimize Centralization {#minimize}

 The initial approach for designing Internet protocols is to minimise centralization whenever possible; decentralized protocols are always preferable, for the reasons given above.

 This means that communication SHOULD be directly between peers wherever possible.
 When not possible for technical or operational reasons, the centralized function SHOULD be as minimal as possible.
 This might be accomplished by separating centralized functions from others, or by use of techniques like encryption to assure that the centralized service does not have unnecessary access to content of communications.

-## The Network Can Centralize
+## The Network Can Centralize {#network}

 Because they is necessary for communication, the networks that endpoints use and the path between them have centralization risk.
 While users do often have flexibility in their choices for Internet access, that is typically only true on longer timescales; in the moment, most users' choices are limited.
 Likewise, while the Internet's topology is in theory decentralized, there are in practice various 'choke points' that represent possibilities for control, and therefore centralization.